sebanc/linuxloops/Readme/Live-image.md

 - Administrative privileges on the device.
 - A 16GB (or more) USB flashdrive.

 ## With Linux

+Download the linuxloops live 7z archive in the release section of this Github repository and either:

+- Extract it using your archive manager (you might need to first install the `7zip` package) and write it to a USB flashdrive using your favorite image writer (Gnome Disk Utility, KDE ISO Image Writer, Etcher...).

-Download the live image and run the following command from the directory containing the linuxloops live image 7z archive to write it to the disk (this example assumes your USB flashdrive is /dev/sdX:
+- Or use the below terminal command from the directory containing the linuxloops live image 7z archive to write it to a disk (this example assumes your USB flashdrive is /dev/sdX:

 `7z x $(ls linuxloops_live_????????.7z | tail -1) linuxloops_live_*.img -so | sudo dd iflag=fullblock of=/dev/sdX oflag=direct conv=fsync bs=1M status=progress`